Matching Impatient and Heterogeneous Demand and Supply: Introduction

 \subsection{Contributions of this paper}

 We contribute a number of theoretical results and practical insights for matching on service platforms.
 First, the MP provides an asymptotic upper bound on the objective function value as arrival rates become large (Theorem~\ref{prop:upper}).
 We then develop a discrete review matching policy whose matching rates mimic an MP optimal solution (Theorem~\ref{proposition:DRconvergence2}), and is asymptotically optimal as arrival rates become large.
-As a consequence, because an MP optimal solution depends on the patience distributions, so does the proposed matching policy.
+As a consequence, because an MP optimal solution depends on the patience \levi{time} distributions, so does the proposed matching policy.
 While this policy is applicable for general patience time distributions, our analysis provides further insight for the important special case when there exists an optimal extreme point solution to the MP (this is ensured when the patience time hazard rates are increasing, i.e., supply and demand become more impatient the longer they wait), which we discuss next.

 When the patience time hazard rate functions are increasing, the MP becomes a convex maximization problem, and so has an optimal extreme point solution (Theorem~\ref{lem:concave}).
 In this case, we propose a discrete review policy that is based on a static ranking of the edges, and which makes matches by prioritizing the use of demand and supply according to that ranking.
 We show that this policy also achieves the matching rates given by the MP (Theorem~\ref{Thm:aopriority}) and is asymptotically optimal as arrival rates become large.
-The static ranking depends on the patience time distribution, and can be different for different distributions with the same mean, as observed earlier in Figure~\ref{fig:badexample}.
-This demonstrates that while service platforms may focus on simple matching policies (i.e., priority ranking), they should carefully consider their users' patience time behavior to calibrate these policies appropriately.
+The static ranking depends on the patience time distribution, and can be different for different distributions with the same mean, as observed earlier in Figure~\ref{fig:badexample}. \amy{As a result, the service platform must obtain distributional information to determine edge priorities -- knowing only information about the mean is not enough.}

 In the case that holding costs are zero, we observe that an MP optimal solution does not depend on the patience time distribution.
-Then, a discrete review policy based on a linear problem (LP), that does not need to know information about the arrival rates or the patience time distribution, is asymptotically optimal as arrival rates become large (Theorem~\ref{theorem:blindOptimal} and Proposition~\ref{theorem:convergenceLPset}).
+Then, a discrete review policy based on a linear problem (LP), that does not need to know information about the arrival rates or the patience time distribution, is asymptotically optimal as arrival rates become large (Theorem~\ref{theorem:blindOptimal}).